Town-of-Impostors/TownOfImpostors/README.md

 ### Do my friends need to install the mod to play it together?
 Yes.
 Every player in the lobby must have the mod installed.

-### If you'd like to contact me about anything else:
+### If you'd like to contact me about anything else or find any bugs:
 - **Discord:** AJMix#1111
 - **Email:** <a href="mailto:ajmixdev@gmail.com">ajmixdev@gmail.com</a>